 Kelder wears some of Mainspring’s muddiest boots on the ground.
 He first joined the non-profit part-time in 2013, assisting with easement monitoring and property stewardship.
 Kelder became our full-time Stewardship Associate in 2015.
 Complimenting those other Stewardship duties, Kelder is Mainspring’s primary GIS technician and licensed pesticide applicator.
 On any given work day Kelder might find himself on a remote easement boundary, in a thicket of invasive plants, or at his desk making a map.

 Kelder grew up in Carrboro, North Carolina, and got his B.A. in Geography from the University of North Carolina in 2012.
 He first got involved with Mainspring as an intern while he studied at the UNC Institute for the Environment field site in Highlands, North Carolina.
 Though he once worked as a seasonal botany technician and made a couple road trips across the continent, Kelder has happily settled down in Sylva with his wife, Heather.
 A lifelong runner, Kelder also enjoys cooking, reading, backpacking and simply playing outside.
+He is also pursuing his Master’s in Biology at Western Carolina University.

 828-524-2711 ext 312